jehns/GraphQL-TypeScript-Postgres-Next/README.md

     - npx mikro-orm migration:list     # List all executed migrations
     - npx mikro-orm migration:pending  # List all pending migrations

-# GraphQL
+# Type-GraphQL
+- uses capitalized types (as opposed to lowercase in TypeScript)
   ## Type-GraphQL -> Mikro-ORM
     - entities are not graphql types. type-graphql can turn entitiies into types with the decorators: @ObjectType() and @Field().
-    - @Field() can be omitted or commented out to hide a db column fro mthe graphql schema.
+    - @Field() can be omitted or commented out to hide a db column from the graphql schema.

-# Type-GraphQL
-  ## Notes
+  ## Resolvers
-    - uses capitalized types (as opposed to lowercase in TypeScript)
+    - type-graphql can infer type through typescript type most times.
+May need to add both in some circumstances.